johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-> Maize represents the "daily bread" of millions of African people.
-The messianic community is called, like the Messiah, to become a kind of "life-giving bread" to the peoples of the world—see John 6 & 20:21.
+> Maize represents the *daily bread* of millions of African people.
+The messianic community is called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world—see John 6 & 20:21.

 ---